 COVID-19 cases in the United States have reached an all-time high, signaling a sustained second wave throughout this holiday season.
 Most retailers have indicated that they will be closed on Thanksgiving and Black Friday this year, as restrictions around social distancing and store capacities limit their ability to service the masses.

-This year, rather than launching a short Black Friday promotion that spans over five days, many brands have chosen to extend their sales into “Black November,” with discount offers spanning up to six weeks.
-Black November discounts are mostly offered online, encouraging buyers to stay home and avoid in-person shopping.
+This year, rather than launching a short Black Friday promotion that spans over five days, many brands have chosen to extend their sales into “Black November,” with discount offers to span up to six weeks.
+In addition, black November discounts are primarily offered online, encouraging buyers to stay home and avoid in-person shopping.

-- Major brands, like Target, Macy’s Kohl’s, Home Depot, and more, have extended their Black Friday sales over a 6-week period this year.
+- Major brands, like Target, Macy’s Kohl’s, Home Depot, and more have extended their Black Friday sales over six weeks this year.

 - Target has added thousands of mobile checkout devices to help with social distancing measures; they also increased eligible items for sale-day fulfillment and doubled drive-up parking spaces for pickup.

-- Foot Locker still anticipates a significant amount of traffic within their stores, despite a month-long promotion for Black Friday and Cyber Monday.
+- Foot Locker still anticipates significant traffic within their stores, despite a month-long promotion for Black Friday and Cyber Monday.

-AlphaSense’s AI technology picks up on nuances in human language found in filings, transcripts, and thousands of business data sources in real-time.
-Start your free trial of AlphaSense or login to your account.
+AlphaSense’s AI technology focuses on nuances in human language found in filings, transcripts, and thousands of business data sources in real-time.
+Start your free trial of AlphaSense or log in to your account.

 Foot Locker (Q3 Earnings Call Transcript – 11/22)

-From a gut-level feel, we all know how important digital connectivity is to our consumer.
-When you think about the holiday season, it certainly is one of the seasons that digital experiences accelerate.
+From a gut-level feel, we all know how crucial digital connectivity is to our consumers.
+So when you think about the holiday season, it certainly is one of the seasons that digital experiences accelerate.
 So from the — what’s become — what’s changed from Black Friday to Black November, I guess, because the deals are all out there early.

-The intensity around Cyber Monday and the work that can be done digitally, I think, certainly puts pressure on everybody that sells product digitally.
-So I think I expect a good digital quarter, I expect good traffic in the stores, this is one of those, have to buy, sort of periods where we seem to be winning with our consumers.
+The intensity around Cyber Monday and the work that can be done digitally, I think, certainly puts pressure on everybody that sells products digitally.
+So I guess I expect a good digital quarter; I wish good traffic in the stores; this is one of those, have to buy, sort of periods where we seem to be winning with our consumers.

 Macy’s (Q3 Earnings Call Transcript – 11/19)

-We made the decision to close on Thanksgiving day.
-We’re definitely expecting that we’re going to bring down the traffic in brick-and-mortar on Black Friday itself and getting that demand earlier.
+We decided to close on Thanksgiving day.
+We’re expecting that we’re going to bring down the traffic in brick-and-mortar on Black Friday itself and get that demand earlier.

 Target (Q3 Earnings Call Transcript – 11/18)

-We announced that we’ll be closed on Thanksgiving and open at the regular time on Black Friday.
+We announced that we’d be closed on Thanksgiving and open at the regular time on Black Friday.

 Kohl’s (Q3 Earnings Call Transcript – 11/17)

-We made a lot of adjustments to adapt to what we knew was going to require changes given the pandemic, I’d say, really hitting all elements of the holiday season from timing, products, value and the experience.
+We made many adjustments to adapt to what we knew would require changes given the pandemic; I’d say, really hitting all elements of the holiday season from timing, products, value, and the experience.
 From a timing standpoint, we have put more emphasis on the early part of the season.
-So we kicked off with great energy, an early Black Friday campaign.
+So we kicked off with great energy an early Black Friday campaign.

 The Home Depot (Q3 Earnings Call Transcript – 11/17)

-We’ve adjusted our Black Friday event this year to cover an extended period of time and not just focus on 1 day.
-Additionally, for both our Black Friday and our gift center events, we’ve reorganized how we place and stage our product to assist with social distancing.
+We’ve adjusted our Black Friday event this year to cover an extended period and not just focus on one day.
+Additionally, for our Black Friday and our gift center events, we’ve reorganized how we place and stage our product to assist with social distancing.

 Casper Sleep (Q3 Earnings Call Transcript – 11/16)

-We agree that consumer trends are changing this year, certainly driven by COVID and other factors as well, we do believe that there are elongated shopping periods around tentpole moments within this industry.
-And we don’t believe that we played that as well as we could have over Labor Day.
+We agree that consumer trends are changing this year, undoubtedly driven by COVID and other factors; we believe that there are long shopping periods around tentpole moments within this industry.
+And we don’t think that we played that as well as we could have over Labor Day.

 And so we changed our playbook, and we launched our Black Friday sale earlier this year.
-We do believe that there’s kind of a flattening out of consumer shopping across these holiday periods, and you saw us change our playbook to accommodate that.
-So I agree, it’s not going to be as concentrated of a holiday selling period over, historically, what had been a 5-day period.
+So we believe there’s a flattening out of consumer shopping across these holiday periods, and you saw us change our playbook to accommodate that.
+So I agree, it’s not going to be as concentrated of a holiday selling period over, historically, what had been five days.